Join our list

 The official end of the Seguin Trail comes at the Walls Split, the historical junction between the rail line and the Old Muskoka Colonization Road, which was eventually replaced by Highway 11.
 Fern Glen Road, just west of Emsdale in the Almaguin Highlands of Ontario marks the modern trail’s eastern terminus.
 Almost 75 kilometres from where we had started, we had conquered the distance, just as the builders of the railway had so many years before us.

 It was a short pedal to the Almaguin Highlands Information Centre where my car was parked, and our great sense of accomplishment was evident.
 It had taken 6 long hours of riding, but we had successfully completed a bucket list expedition.
-My mind was dreaming of my next epic adventure in the Explorers’ Edge region of Ontario.
+My mind was dreaming of my next epic adventure in the great Canadian wilderness.

 For information on The Seguin Trail, click here.
-For more information on mountain biking in the Explorers’ Edge region of Ontario, click here.
+For more information on mountain biking in the great Canadian wilderness, click here.
 To plan your stay, click here.

 Guest Blogger: Bill Farnsworth